jamietre/iter8/README.md

 let map = iter(something).groupBy('category').as(Map)
 ```

+#### join([separator=',']) *value-producing*

+Join all methods using the `separator` as a string.
+If the contents of the sequence aren't strings, `toString()` will be invoked on each element.

 ### Transformation methods

 These methods return a new sequence based on some transformation of the original one.
 These include aggregation, traversal, and set operations.
 These are all chainable, and execution is always deferred.
-The seqeuence will only be iterated as much as necessary to perform a given transformation.
+The sequence will only be iterated as much as necessary to perform a given transformation.
 Some methods will by nature always iterate over the entire sequence, such as set operations.

 #### flatten([recurse])